How The Rest Of The World Sleeps: A Very Serious Investigation

 Not All Naps Are Created Equal

 The Spanish are well known for the siesta, a traditional afternoon nap that dates back thousands of years.
-Now, it is not reserved for Spain but practised in Italy, Greece, Mexico and the Philippines, too.
+Now, it is not reserved for Spain but practiced in Italy, Greece, Mexico, and the Philippines, too.
 In Japan they have a very different cultural attitude to napping.
-Inemuri is the concept of 'sleeping while being present', which means it is acceptable to fall asleep anywhere, such as at your desk or when commuting.
-The understanding is that sleeping is an indication that you’ve worked hard, rather than in places like the UK where it would mean you were lazy.
+Inemuri is the concept of "sleeping while being present," which means it is acceptable to fall asleep anywhere, such as at your desk or when commuting.
+The understanding is that sleeping is an indication that you’ve worked hard, rather than in places like the U.K. where it would mean you were lazy.

 Advertisement